-Name: Date:
+Name: Date: Date:

-Address
+Address l

 Telephone #: E-mail:

-AcademicYear: Class Standing (Please ✓) MPharm □
+Academic Year: Class Standi BPharm ing (Please √) □ MPharm □

-Top Three Committees of Inter rest
+То p Three Committees of In terest

-1) 2 2) 3)
+1) 2) 3)

-Please tell us why you would like to r Students will receive a letter of al ·
+Please tell us why you would like to Students will receive a letter of call. · tees in an e-mail, as well as a phone

-Release of information: In order to release your current and past class.
-Affairs Office, for as long as you have been significated by signing this application, I under committees is an important task at able to fulfill my duties as a common not eligible to hold a position in Affairs dismissed from service. s schedule, GPA, and disciold the specific position list erstand that representing that I have time to invest in hittee member, I understan plinary action to the Student sted above. the student body on College at this position.
-Should I not be and that I will be replaced and
+Release of information: In order release your current and past class Affairs Office, for as long as you ass schedule, GPA, and dis sciplinary action to the Student

+By signing this application, I und committees is an important task able to fulfill my duties as a comnot eligible to hold a position in dismissed from service. and I have time to invest mittee member, I unders t in this position.
+Should I not be stand that I will be replaced and

 Student Signature Student ID Date